-For example, in CPM ads you placed an advertisement at $5 per CPM, and you got ten clicks for that CPM now your effecting CPC will be $5/10= $0.5 per click.
-So your goal in CPM ads will be to get as many as clicks.
+For example, in CPM ads, you placed an advertisement at $5 per CPM, and you got ten clicks for that CPM now, your effecting CPC will be $5/10= $0.5 per click.
+So your goal in CPM ads will be to get as many clicks as.

-If you are using PPC model as good CTR, you will get the cost of a click will be reduced as Google AdWords look for high CTR and charges less amount then what you have bid.
+If you are using the PPC model as good CTR, you will get a click cost reduced as Google AdWords looks for high CTR and charges less than what you have bid.

-Say you have set per click cost to $0.25 and you are CTR is very low as 0.5% then your effect CPC may be $0.25, but if you are getting good CTR sat 3% Google AdWords may charge you only $0.2 per click.
+Say you have set per click cost to $0.25 and you are CTR is very low as 0.5%, then your effect CPC maybe $0.25, but if you are getting a good CTR sat 3%, Google AdWords may charge you only $0.2 per click.

 With this, we come to the end of this presentation.